DJSethDuncan/domain-services-api/README.md

 }
 ```

 NOTE: This relies on the [Domain Services Cluster](https://github.com/DJSethDuncan/domain-services-cluster) to be running somewhere.
+Even for tests.